 We prefer vacation home rentals to hotels when we travel with our kids, but when it came to breakfast in Thailand, we preferred staying at hotels due to the buffet breakfasts.
 Given the challenges we had finding western food at stores, it was a real treat to have a family-friendly hotel with a big buffet breakfast.

-We let our kids fill their tummies with eggs, muffins, cereal, pancakes, fruit, juice, etc. at the Thai breakfast buffets.
+We let our picky eaters fill their tummies with eggs, muffins, cereal, pancakes, fruit, juice, etc. at the Thai breakfast buffets.
 Then, if you are a little sneaky like us, you can take care of lunch for the kids by taking some bread, peanut butter and fruit.

 The kids really enjoyed the non-spicy Thai food we found, such as grilled meat skewers from street vendors (chicken, sausage etc.), fresh tropical fruits from markets and a lot of fruit smoothies.